madlemon/zugang/README.md

 ### Login

 The `login` command enables you to connect to a remote host using credentials from your Bitwarden vault.
+Credentials within your vault need the following URL pattern "ssh://{host}" to be eligible as credentials for the given host.

 ```
 zugang login <host> [flags]